pachico/magoo/README.md

-#Magoo
+# Pachico\Magoo

 [![Build Status](https://travis-ci.org/pachico/magoo.svg?branch=master)](https://travis-ci.org/pachico/magoo) [![codecov.io](https://codecov.io/github/pachico/magoo/coverage.svg?branch=master)](https://codecov.io/github/pachico/magoo?branch=master) [![Codacy Badge](https://api.codacy.com/project/badge/grade/226d0d2e91354a8eac06569a115c056c)](https://www.codacy.com/app/pachico/magoo) [![Codacy Badge](https://api.codacy.com/project/badge/coverage/226d0d2e91354a8eac06569a115c056c)](https://www.codacy.com/app/pachico/magoo)

-Magoo will mask sensitive data out of strings.
+Magoo will mask sensitive data in strings.
+Built-in masks use regex to find credit card numbers and emails and will mask only those, leaving the rest of the string intact.
 This might be useful, for instance, to log sensitive user input.
-It comes with credit card and email data masking, but you can inject custom classes as long as they implement a simple interface.
+You can also mask strings that match your own regex or inject masking class as long as they implement a simple interface.

-(If you have suggestions about built-in masks, **please let me know**!)
+(If you have suggestions about more masks to implement, **please let me know**!)

-#Installation
+# Installation
 Using composer:

 	composer require pachico/magoo dev-master

-#Simple usage
+# Usage

 	use Pachico\Magoo;